Anon (film): Plot

-Sal and Anon develop a personal relationship which culminates in passionate lovemaking.
-During a second sting attempt, she discovers Sal's true identity and flees, apparently killing one of Sal’s colleagues in the process.
+Sal and Anon develop a personal relationship.
+She discovers Sal's true identity and flees, apparently killing one of Sal's colleagues in the process.
 Anon begins to harass Sal for his betrayal, tormenting him with his worst memories, deleting his memories of his dead son, and causing further hallucinations.
 His superiors confront him after his neighbor turns up dead with a bullet from Sal's gun in him; they reject his explanation and order him off the case.

 Despite being under house arrest, Sal tracks Anon to her apartment and tells her that she is being investigated for multiple murders.
 She reveals that she already knows this and that she is being framed by another hacker with a similar skillset.
 Anon shows Sal her video record of the second sting operation, in which his colleague was killed, seeming to prove that she is innocent.
 After showing Sal her records, she flees again.

 Believing Sal has become too personally involved, his superiors suspend him from active duty.
-The actual killer attempts to murder him in his apartment, revealing himself to be Cyrus (Mark O’Brien), one of the technical experts from the police department.
+The actual killer attempts to murder him in his apartment, revealing himself to be Cyrus Frear, one of the technical experts from the police department.
 Cyrus has been obsessed with Anon for years; he killed anyone who had sex with her out of jealousy and erased every trace of her, even peoples' memories.
 During a physical altercation between Cyrus and Anon, Sal draws his weapon but realizes that Cyrus is seeing what he sees in real-time.
 To defeat this advantage, Sal fires blindly towards Cyrus, successfully killing him.

 Anon leaves, later revealing to Sal that she is able to bypass the vast surveillance network by disseminating her records in microsecond slices throughout everyone else in the network, rendering her untraceable.
 When Sal asks her why she is so desperate to hide her identity, she tells him that her quest for anonymity is not because she has something to hide, but merely because she does not want to share herself with the world.